MR Spectroscopy with LCModel#

 In addition to the .RAW

-file, two auxiliary files are also generated: cpStart
+file, two auxiliary files are generated: cpStart

 and extraInfo